-- 1. Parents/guardians of a dependent child as defined under 26 USC 152 - 2.
+- 1. Parents/guardians of a student age 18 or older who is a dependent child as defined under 26 USC 152 - 2.
 Students who are age 16 or older or who have completed the 10th grade - 3.
 School officials and employees, consistent with the definition provided in the section "Definitions" above - 4.
-Members of a school attendance review board (SARB) appointed pursuant to Education Code 48321 who are authorized representatives of the district and any volunteer aide age 18 or older who has been investigated, selected, and trained by the SARB to provide follow-up services to a referred student - 5.
+Members of a school attendance review board (SARB) who are authorized representatives of the district and any volunteer aide age 18 or older who has been investigated, selected, and trained by the SARB to provide follow-up services to a referred student - 5.
 Officials and employees of other public schools, school systems, or postsecondary institutions where the student intends or is directed to enroll, including local, county, or state correctional facilities where educational programs leading to high school graduation are provided, or where the student is already enrolled, as long as the disclosure is for purposes related to the student's enrollment or transfer